marcebd/utzilCare-voice/README.md

 ## What this is (and is not)

-**This is** a portfolio demonstration of ElevenLabs' TTS, Voice Cloning, and Conversational AI APIs composed into a real clinical use case.
+**This is** a demonstration of ElevenLabs' TTS, Voice Cloning, and Conversational AI APIs composed into a real clinical use case.
 Code is MIT-licensed, open for adaptation.

 **This is not** a HIPAA-compliant production system.
 Deploying this tool with identifiable patient instructions requires: